Tipi Tales

-Tipi Tales is a Canadian children's television series about a First Nations family living in a woodlands cottage, and focused on teaching children about the importance of family and friends, as well as First Nations culture.
+Tipi Tales is a Canadian children's puppet television series about a First Nations family living in a woodlands cottage, and focused on teaching children about the importance of family and friends, as well as First Nations culture.

 The show premiered on 5 February 2003, and ended in 2007.
 The series had three seasons, each consisting of twenty-six 10- to 14-minute episodes (a total of 78 episodes).
 The characters were represented by puppets.

 The show was co-produced by APTN and Treehouse TV, and filmed by Eagle Vision in their dedicated studio in Winnipeg, Manitoba.
 Both networks aired the show simultaneously; the show was also broadcast in New Zealand and Australia.
 Reruns were cancelled from Treehouse TV on 6 September 2009, while APTN's reruns continued until 2010.

 Characters

 The series centers around four Ojibway cousins who learn various wisdoms of life during their visits to their great-grandfather’s home.